activist-org/activist/CONTRIBUTING.md

    git checkout -b <topic-branch-name>
    ```

-3. Install [pre-commit](https://pre-commit.com/) to ensure that each of your commits is properly formatted against our linter and formatters:
+3. Install [pre-commit](https://pre-commit.com/) to ensure that each of your commits is properly checked against our linter and formatters:

    ```bash
    # In the project root: